CurtisNewbie/redis-notes/The-Little-Redis-Book-Notes.md

 ### 4.1.4 ttl

 To check the time-to-live of a key.
 In the example below, the returned integer '24' means the ttl is 24 seconds.
+If the key never expires, `ttl` returns -1.

 ```
 127.0.0.1:6379> ttl myKey